 The third review of this market was carried out in July 2013 (see case MT/2013/1510) and the respective MCA Decision published in 2014.
 As such, the review confirmed the findings of the prior decision.
-GO plc, Melita plc, Vodafone Malta Ltd, Ozone Malta Ltd and SIS Ltd were designated with SMP in the provision of wholesale fixed voice call termination on their own individual public telephone network.
+GO, Melita, Vodafone Malta, Ozone Malta and SIS were designated with SMP in the provision of wholesale fixed voice call termination on their own individual public telephone network.
 The MCA maintained ex ante regulatory obligations on SMP operators.